Leveraging ASC-842 accounting for leases

 In general, the new standards improve transparency of off-balance sheet leases, increase comparability between companies with different lease operating models, and ultimately reduce off-balance sheet financing.

 “It gives clients a whole new set of factors to consider,” Georgelas says.
 “For example, under the new accounting rules, a sale-leaseback with a contractual fixed buyout option will poison the well for operating lease treatment.
-Prior to implementation of the new accounting rules, you could do a sale-leaseback with a contractual fixed buyout option and still structure it to be qualified as an operating lease.
+Prior to implementation of the new accounting rules, you could do a sale-leaseback with a contractual fixed buyout option and still structure it to technically be qualified as an operating lease.
 Under the new accounting rules, this structure will be reported as a Loan Liability.”